Clickcease

 • If a case involves a breach of contract, any money received from the compensation will likely be subject to taxes.
 Even if the breach resulted in a physical injury, a claim is more focused on a contract than the resulting physical harm.

 • Physical injuries that result from another party’s negligence are often an easily calculated type of damage.
 Calculating what compensation should be assigned following an illness, however, is often more complex.
-The law states that the part of a settlement that covers an accident victim’s damages incurred due to another party’s negligence is not taxable, which includes emotional distress as well as pain and suffering incurred as a result of injuries.
+The law states that the part of a settlement that covers an accident victim’s damages incurred due to another party’s negligence is not taxable, which includes pain and suffering incurred as a result of injuries.

 • When a person who caused an accident is determined to have acted in a particularly egregious manner, punitive damages are sometimes awarded.
 These damages are designed to punish the negligent party but are not a common occurrence in personal injury cases.
 If your case involved punitive damages, it helps to understand that this category of damages is taxed because it is viewed as not directly related to the costs associated with the harm suffered.
 Instead, punitive damages exist to penalize the party who caused the accident.